pmatigakis/Huginn/README.md

 Documentation
 =============
-You can find more information about the simulator and how to use it by reading the deocumentation.
+You can find more information about the simulator and how to use it by reading the documentation.
 First you have to build the documentation.
+This step requires that you have Sphinx installed

 ```bash
 cd docs